 Roaming animals are still problematic in some residential areas and of great concern for the municipality.
 Despite of efforts to control the problems, there are still many challenges.
-The Municipality currently employs 21 animal monitors in Ceres, Nduli, Tulbagh, PA Hamlet and Wolseley which brought some relief to a certain extent in combatting the problems.
-These problems varies from lack of land for grazing, keeping of too many animals by emerging farmers, ability to feed their animals and the lack of supervising their animals.
+The Municipality currently employs 20 animal monitors in Ceres, Nduli, Tulbagh, PA Hamlet and Wolseley which brought some relief to a certain extent in combatting the problems.
+Witzenberg Municipality comprises of several informal settlements all of which are spread across the municipal area.
+Various concerns have been raised relating to animals and their presence within communities These problems varies from lack of land for grazing, keeping of too many animals by emerging farmers, ability to feed their animals and the lack of supervising their animals.

+Farm animals are a regular feature in most informal settlements.
+In most cases, owners either allow them to graze in grassy areas or cut grass to feed for their animals.
 Further problems of roaming animals occurs after working hours when these animals goes into the residential areas, entering private properties, destroying peoples gardens and also creates unsafe situations for residents and vehicles.
+However, some animals such as cows, goats and pigs often roam freely between residential structures.
+This situation creates a number of risks for both human and animal health.

 The absence of an impoundment facility in the Municipal jurisdiction, hampers the successful control of these animals.